t9md/atom-vim-mode-plus/README.md

 - [x] TOM can respond to its class(e.g. isTextObject()?)
 - [x] Realtime observation of OperatonStack.

-# How Operation Stack works.
+# How Operation Stack works(for current official vim-mode).

 Expalaining how [OperationStack](https://github.com/t9md/vim-mode/blob/refactor-experiment/lib/operation-stack.coffee) works.
 By using `yip`(Yank, inside paragraph) operation as example.